top of page

 Located in the Lower Ninth Ward, the House of Dance and Feathers, started by life-long resident Ronald Lewis, could be described as a living history museum.
 The collection celebrates the significance of Mardi Gras Indians, Social Aid and Pleasure Clubs, and Skull and Bone Gangs.
 However, more than just displays, Lewis intertwines personal stories with each item represented.

-Be sure to check out his book, The House of Dance and Feathers: A Museum by Ronald Lewis, which discusses the cultures and communities of New Orleans.
+Be sure to check out Lewis' book, The House of Dance and Feathers: A Museum, which discusses the cultures and communities of New Orleans.

 JAMNOLA